| |

 SOL INVICTO

-Sol standing facing, radiate head left, right hand raised, globe outward in left
+Sol standing facing, radiate head left, right hand raised, globe outward

 Two pellets in exergue